cpfiffer/Turing.jl/_docs/get-started.md

-<a id='Getting-Started-1'></a>
+---

-# Getting Started
+title: Getting Started
+permalink: /docs/get-started/
+---

 <a id='Installation-1'></a>

 ## Installation

-To use Turing, you need install Julia first and then install Turing.
+To use Turing, you need to install Julia first and then install Turing.

 <a id='Install-Julia-1'></a>